ita-design-system/eleventy-libdoc-website/content/index.md

 ---
 title: Eleventy LibDoc
-description: An Eleventy starter project to craft slick documentation
+description: An Eleventy starter project to craft slick and responsive documentation
 layout: libdoc_page.liquid
 permalink: index.html
 ---
-Eleventy LibDoc is a starter project for [Eleventy][11ty] to craft slick web related code documentation.
+Eleventy LibDoc is an easy to use and content focused starter project for [Eleventy][11ty] to craft slick and responsive documentation.
+It was was developed with accessibility awareness and low-tech mindset which allows to reach good page speed performances.
+It contains vanilla JS self-made components like search, primary navigation, table of content, code highlighting and sandboxes.

 ## Getting started